 Step 2-3: Add butter, garlic salt (optional) and cream cheese to the potatoes, then mash or mix until smooth.
 Add milk and continue mixing until the potatoes reach your preferred consistency.
 Serve immediately and enjoy!

 I recommend transferring the drained potatoes to a seperate bowl for the mashing/mixing process.
-Sadly the ceramic of the crockpot will scratch easily, as I learned too late, while trying to save dishes.
+Sadly the ceramic of the crockpot will scratch easily, as I learned too late, while trying to save dishes and mashing the potatoes in the crockpot liner.

 For Stovetop mashed potatoes I use more milk than I do in these crockpot mashed potatoes.
 Because the potatoes cook more slowly they also soak up more moisture.
 I suggest adding only a bit of milk at a time and you may or may not need the full amount shown in the recipe.
 Note that as the mashed potatoes cool they will also thicken slightly.